bravo-2018/Assessments/Week-3-dhofstetter.md

  #### 6. What happens when we call setState()?

  //Your Answer
-Changes state by replacing state, takes old copy of state, updates, and creates a new state object.

  //Googled Answer
 setState() enqueues changes to the component state and tells React that this component and its children need to be re-rendered with the updated state.
 This is the primary method you use to update the user interface in response to event handlers and server responses.